Did you save a snowball? If so, bring it into the Science Center on Sunday, June 21 and name your own admission price.

 In addition to naming your own price, every person who brings a snowball to the Science Center on that day will be able to launch his or her snowball into the Ohio River (weather permitting).

-The Science Center invites visitors of all ages to start stockpiling snowballs now and remember these snowy facts:
+The Science Center invites visitors of all ages to bring snowballs and remember these snowy facts:

 • Snow forms from tiny crystals in clouds.
 Snow is not frozen rain; that's called sleet.